chengengliu/Guttman-Analysis-System-MasterProject/README.md

 or `python -m pip install 'flask>=1.1.1' pandas xlsxwriter xlrd textdistance`

-Please notice some lower versions of flask were confirmed **NOT** working.
+Please notice some lower versions of flask were confirmed **NOT** working.<br>
+The version of pandas should be greater than 0.25.2

 ### Step3.
 Install Git, and clone our repo